How to Lower your Website’s Bounce Rate

 *Bounce rates tell you how many people come to a page and then bounce right outta there.
 A high bounce rates tell you, and Google, that you’re not providing enough value on that page to entice visitors to check out more of your site.
 A low bounce rate means that your visitors find value and want to see what else you offer on your site.

-If you’re confident you’re providing value in the content of your pages but you want to improve the average time visitors spend on them, try adjusting your writing style or formatting.
+If you’re confident you’re providing value in the content of your pages but want to improve the average time visitors spend on them, try adjusting your writing style or formatting.

 I’ve changed my writing style a lot over the years and am still learning and adjusting.
 I used to think long paragraphs showed the reader there was lots of content and value.
 But now I know it looks daunting and makes it hard to pick up the key points that usually sit at the beginning and end of a paragraph.